TUDelft-books/CT1000/book/week_13/homework_1/intro.md

 (homework13.1)=
-# Homework deadline lesson Tuesday November 25th
+# Homework deadline lesson Monday November 24th

-As a preparation for Tuesday's lesson you'll look into stress-strain relationships:
+As a preparation for Monday's lesson you'll look into stress-strain relationships:

 ```{tableofcontents}
 ```